softcoder/riprunner/README.md

 - User Account management
 - Callout history with responding members
 - Google Maps showing Distance from Firehall to Incident
+- Google charts shows statistical view of data.
-- Ability for members to respond to callout, thus letting other members know who is responding
+- Ability for members to indicate a response to callouts allowing other members to know who is responding
-- Experimental Native Android App which interfaces to the web application (does not require SMS Gateway)
+- Experimental Android App which interfaces to the web application (does not require SMS Gateway, uses free GCM)

 Key Android App Features:
 -------------------------